Ricks-Lab/gpu-utils/README.md

 N is an integer > zero that specifies the number of seconds to sleep.

 ## New in this Release  -  v1.0.0
-* Completed the implementation of the GPU Monitor tool.
+* Completed implementation of the GPU Monitor tool.

-## Development plans
+## Development Plans
 * Enhance formatting Gtk monitor tool.
 Need to figure out how to left justify the labels amdgpu-monitor!
 * Need to figure out how to left justify text in a Gtk label.
 * Develop a tool to customize GPU settings including p-state details.